This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Do I need a UK tourist visa?

-The UK visa policy allows visa-free entry for up to six months to citizens of several countries, most of which are EU and Commonwealth states.
+The UK visa policy allows visa-free entry for up to six months to citizens of several countries, most of which are GCC, EU and Commonwealth states.
 If you are not from the countries included in the visa exemptions, then you will have to apply for a standard UK tourist visa.
-For stays longer than six months as well as trips during which you will work, everyone needs a visa regardless of their nationality.
+For stays longer than six months, as well as trips during which you will work, everyone needs a visa regardless of their nationality.